 Of course, the aesthetic qualities are not lost on the local councils – in some of Andalucia’s white villages, homeowners can actually be fined for not whitewashing their houses in time!

-The old town of Nerja is an Instagrammer’s dream (trust me – I was there with a famous Instagrammer!), and there are many great photo-ops around here.
+Nerja Old Town is an Instagrammer’s dream, and there are many great photo-ops around here.

 Take a peek inside the small boutiques and artisan shops, enjoy a coffee in one of the many cafes on the main square, and don’t miss the church of El Salvador, a stunning architectural work in Baroque-Neoclassical style.

 The Caves of Nerja

 The Caves of Nerja (or Cueva de Nerja in Spanish), are one of the top things to do in Nerja, and if you only have one day in Nerja, you simply cannot miss them.

 I recommend visiting the Caves of Nerja in the late morning/early afternoon, to escape from the midday sun and make the most of the cool subterranean temperatures!